McGill-ECSE321-Fall2024/project-group-10/README.md

-Build System Instructions from Deliverable 1
+Build System Instructions for Deliverable 1
 --------

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------